 First of all, I would like to tell you that “Slower than advertised internet speed” is completely normal.
 You will not get the exact speed of your plan.
 The internet speed is not constant, and it keeps going up ad down by around ±20% with passing time.
 However, even then also you will see a huge difference between your speed.
 So, why is that happening?

-Also Read: The 51 Most Useful Websites on The Internet.
+Also Read: 61 Most Useful Websites on The Internet for 2018.

 Frankly, you get the speed what you pay for (in most of the cases).
 I do not say that every internet company is great, and they always keep their promises.
 It’s just the fact that you don’t know how internet speed is measured.
 You measure your internet speed it in the wrong way.
 You have to understand how internet speed is measured; it is crucial.